Last Updated on 13 September 2024 by Cycloscope

 Bike Computer VS Smartphone

-Although smartphones apps have pretty evolved functionalities, and bike phone holders have become safer, this combo is still far from matching the convenience of a cycling computer.
+Although smartphone apps have pretty evolved functionalities and bike phone holders have become safer, this combo is still far from matching the convenience of a cycling computer.

 Mountain bike computers are built to take all the hardships of the road without flinching.
 They last forever, and so do their batteries when compared to a phone tracking a route.